mouse-reeve/recipes/markdown/coffee_cake.md

 Mix the almond milk and vinegar, and set aside to curdle.

 Make the topping:
 - Mix together the flour, sugar, cinnamon, and nutmeg.
-Druzzle in canola oil by the spoonful.
+Drizzle in canola oil by the spoonful.
 - As you add the oil, use your fingers to swirl it into the mixture, forming crumbly clumps.
 - Add more oil as necessary.